delshadv/MRI_MEG_Combination/README.md

 # MRI_MEG_Combination
 Combining MEG and MRI  to classify MCI

-This repository contains all MATLAB codes including pre-processing, feature extraction and machine learning steps to reproduce results of paper (Late Combination shows that MEG adds to MRI in classifying MCI versus Controls).
+This repository contains MATLAB codes including pre-processing, feature extraction and machine learning steps to reproduce results of paper (Late Combination shows that MEG adds to MRI in classifying MCI versus Controls published on Neuroimage : https://www.sciencedirect.com/science/article/pii/S1053811922001835?via%3Dihub).
 The dataset used for this project is "BioFIND"; the largest MEG data to study dementia which is freely available from DPUK (https://portal.dementiasplatform.uk/Apply).
 For more info about data please see (https://www.medrxiv.org/content/10.1101/2021.05.19.21257330v1)

+The codes are also available on DPUK once you applied for.
+There is no need to download any toolbox through DPUK.
+However, if you want to analyze data out of DPUK portal please follow below:

 It is necessary that you download and set up OSL toolbox from (https://ohba-analysis.github.io/osl-docs/) which consequently includes SPM toolbox (https://www.fil.ion.ucl.ac.uk/spm/).
 Depending on how you download OSL, you need to rename the OSL's root directory (after decompression) to "osl" and put it in your "current directory".
 This should be a folder called osl with at least the following contents: